Making The Taliban Great Again - September 17th, Hour 3

 I don't know what your career goals are.

-If you want to get to medical school, if you want to get to law school, if you want to get to a good MBA program or a business school, and you need good grades and you can't afford to risk getting a bad grade, there's no shame in playing the game and and regurgitating back every stupid liberal socialist thing that the teacher wants you to give back.
+If you want to get to medical school, if you want to get to law school, if you want to get to a good MBA program or a business school and you need good grades and you can't afford to risk getting a bad grade, there's no shame in playing the game and regurgitating back every stupid liberal socialist thing that the teacher wants you to give back.

-And we ended up fighting the whole you know, well, I got an A on the midterm, it was a midterm final class, ended up getting the lowest grade I ever got in college, which was like a C or C plus, I forget.
+Ended up getting the lowest grade I ever got in college, which is like a C or a C plus, I forget.

 And the whole class then became me and this guy debating about Ronald Reagan.

-And you know, I had fun with it, and then he hated me by the end of it and gave me a crappy grade.
+And, you know, I had fun with it, and then he hated me by the end of it and gave me a crappy grade.

-I didn't fail the midterm, uh the final.
+I didn't fail the midterm, the final.

 And what about that?